-One of the most important features of any website are call to actions (CTA).
-A call to action is an image or text that is strategically designed and causes the user to quite literally take an action.
+One of the most important features of any website are call-to-actions (CTA).
+A call-to-action is an image or text that is strategically designed and causes the user to quite literally take an action.
 This CTA could be anything.
 You may want them to phone your business directly, sign up to your newsletter, or perhaps download an ebook.
 A CTA is important to get right.
-Make sure it’s properly designed, has effective copy, the right position, and finally, a clear proposition.
+Make sure it’s properly designed, has an effective copy, the right position, and finally, a clear proposition.

 Marketing & SEO

 So, you have a beautiful website that does exactly what you need it to do.
-Now how do you actually get the visitors?
+Now how do you get people visiting your website?
 Just because you have a website does not mean that it will automatically be listed high in the search engines, or that you will get the users that you expect.
 SEO is something that has to be done, and this is typically seen as two parts.

-This means everything that is on your website, such as images with ‘alt’ tags, the right META titles and descriptions, social media tags and integrations, keyword focused content, and the URL’s themselves.
+This refers to images with ‘alt’ tags, using the right META titles and descriptions, social media tags and integrations, keyword-focused content, and the URLs used on your website.
 Like a physical store that might have the footfall (in this case search engines), you still need to get users enticed enough to go inside, so make sure your titles and descriptions are attractive.